Holy Mountains National Nature Park: Topography

 The Donets River originates in the Russian uplands north of the park, flows southeast through Ukraine, and back into Russia.
 The Sviati Hori park is located in the middle stretch of the Ukrainian sector, on terrain of steppe, mountains, upland, and wetlands.
-The left bank of the river in the park on the river are mostly flood terraces, with numerous lakes and spring-fed streams.
+The left bank of the river in the park mostly consists of flood terraces, with numerous lakes and spring-fed streams.
 The right bank tracts are on chalk hills that rise 120–130 meters above the river.
-The Donets floods an average of 2.5 meters every year, with peaks of 5.8 meters every 5 years.
+The Donets floods an average of 2.5 meters every year, with peaks of 5.8 meters every five years.

 Climate and ecoregion

 The climate of the Holy Mountains park is humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.

 The park is in the Pontic–Caspian steppe ecoregion, a grassland that stretches from Romania in the west to the region of the southern Ural Mountains.